 Experience the quiet, peaceful nostalgia and small-town charm to get into the holiday spirit.
 Get away from the hustle and bustle and stay the night (or the weekend) at one of the area’s charming bed and breakfasts, cottages, cabins or guest houses, all beautifully decorated for the holiday season.

 Bring the kids and your camera because Santa is coming to town!
-Visit the Olde Wine Hall where you’ll find Santa on a throne surrounded by evergreens with twinkling Christmas lights and an antique sleigh.
+Visit the Augusta Visitors Center, where you’ll find Santa on a throne surrounded by evergreens with twinkling Christmas lights and an antique sleigh.
 Santa is free to visit and any donations benefit the children of the Augusta Elementary School.

 Settle under a blanket and enjoy a leisurely horse-drawn carriage ride through the crisp winter air, then warm yourself around the bonfire while savoring freshly roasted chestnuts.
 Afterwards, enjoy Christmas caroling in the historic Ebenezer church or listen in wonder to roving carolers.